SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Ethical Considerations

+\PP{Team Well-being} AIxCC spanned two years, demanding long-term commitment across both cutting-edge research and production-grade engineering, with inherent burnout risks.
+Evolving competition rules and rapidly advancing AI capabilities required teams to continuously adapt, adding further pressure.
+Some teams' final outcomes were undermined by system instability rather than capability gaps, which can be particularly frustrating after such sustained investment.
+For this study, all participating teams consented to questionnaires in flexible formats depending on their availability, and draft sections were shared with all seven teams for review.

-\emph{Decision to research.} AIxCC represents the largest competition to date for LLM-based autonomous vulnerability detection and repair, yet no systematic analysis of its design, CRS approaches, or outcomes existed prior to this work.
-We determined that the research was justified by the need to document lessons learned, identify genuine technical advances, and surface open challenges for the security research community.
+\PP{Decision to Conduct and Publish} \emph{Decision to research.} AIxCC represents the largest competition to date for LLM-based autonomous vulnerability detection and repair, yet no systematic analysis of its design, CRS approaches, or outcomes existed prior to this work.
+We determined that the research was justified by the need to document lessons learned, identify genuine technical advances, and surface open challenges for security research.

 \emph{Decision to publish.} The decision to publish was made after communicating with all participating teams, competition organizers, and sponsoring agencies.
 We believe our insights on CRS design and implementation will benefit future CRS developers and software security researchers.
-Since we also provide insights into vulnerability repair techniques, the benefits to the security community outweigh potential dual-use risks.
+Since we also provide insights into vulnerability repair techniques, the security benefits outweigh potential dual-use risks.